Atari VCS (2021 console): History

 The console in its current rendition functions as a sort of hybrid between a home video game console and a gaming PC, two branches of electronics Atari has operated in previously.
 Conuladh took lessons learned from the commercial failure of the Ouya, a similar crowd-funded microconsole.
 One was to use the Linux operating system directly, rather than through the limited version offered through Android, as to be able to provide more capabilities and a more open system to developers and users.
-Conuladh did not want to restrict what users could install on the device; while the unit's operating system will have a storefront feature, he wanted users to be able to add software by any means possible.
+Conuladh did not want to restrict what users could install on the device; while the unit's operating system was to have a storefront feature, he wanted users to be able to add software by any means possible.
 He also decided to use a higher-performance laptop/desktop APU than the smartphone/tablet APU used in the Ouya.
 Conuladh also wanted to steer away from problems encountered by Valve's Steam Machines, which provided a minimum set of specifications for hardware that Valve expected other vendors to build towards, but ultimately never took off.
-Instead, the Atari VCS hardware configuration will remain fixed and controlled by Atari.
-Additionally, Atari will contract for the manufacture of all the consoles themselves, rather than relying on third parties to manufacture their own systems based on the Ataribox specifications.
+Instead, the Atari VCS hardware configuration was to remain fixed and controlled by Atari.
+Additionally, Atari expected to contract for the manufacture of all the consoles themselves, rather than relying on third parties to manufacture their own systems based on the Ataribox specifications.

 In December 2017, just prior to opening for pre-orders for the VCS (at the time known as Ataribox), Atari recognized there were still several issues they needed to address with the hardware, and decided to postpone the pre-orders.
 At that point, Michael Arzt, the head for Atari Connected Devices, took over production while Conuladh left Atari, though the two had been coordinating its development previously.
 According to Atari CEO Fred Chesnais, this period gave them time to review what they wanted the Ataribox to do, and revise the unit's specifications and hardware without sacrificing the core elements of being a Linux-based system that would be able to run classic Atari games along with newer titles.